-Next morning we started and it had turned quite cold and after we got started Mr. Bemo had hired a good many teams to carry Indians, one half dozen, I reckon of wagons.
-They all got ready and started and after they had gone some distance a few miles, it commenced to snow and snow and it began to be hard to travel and after ten or twelve miles we came to the Illinois river where was a house belonging to Mr. Drew, where he had left before and had his people still cultivating.
+We got started Mr. Bemo had hired a good many teams to carry Indians one half dozen I reckon of wagons.
+They all got ready and started and after they had gone some distance a few miles, it commences to snow and snow and it began to be hard to travel and after and after then or twelve miles we came to the Illinois river where was a house belonging to Mr. Drek where he had left before and had his people still cultivating.
 When we got there the men said that they should not go any further and so they all piled in there and they had no provisions.
 Mr. Lilley had bought a ham so we had some provisions.
-Mr. Bemo went out and got some corn out of the-bribs and shot a hog.
-They had a hand-mill with them and they ground the corn and cooked the pork.
+Mr. Bemo went out and got some co n out of the cribs and shot a hog.
+They had a hand-mill with them and they ground the corn and choked the pork.
 He gave us some of the pork and meal.

 Miss Moore had an oven with her and we managed to cook our meals.

 There was plenty of room.
-We had been assigned a room to ourselves, but all we had that night were our own robes to shelter us from the cold.
-We had two big fires all night and so did not suffer much.
+We had been assigned a room to currently ourselves.

+but all we had that night were our own robes to shelter us from the cold.
+We had to big fires all night and so did not suffer much.
 The hardness of the bed was the worst thing since we had to sleep on the floor.
 Mr. Bemo kept an account of everything and paid the bill.
-During that evening a couple of men came in and one proved to be Mr. Willie of the Old Dwight Mission about twelve miles from there and he wanted us to come over to his place but I had no notion of doing se.
-We were there all the next day as the snow was pretty thick on the ground and they said the mules could not travel as it would bog up their feet as they called it.
+During that evening a couple of men came in and one proved to be Mr. Willie of the Old Dwight Mission about twelve miles from there and we wanted us to come over to his place but I had no notion of doing so.
+We were there all the next day as the snew was pretty thick on the ground and they said the mules could not travel as it would bog up the fit feet as they called it.

-We started.
-Mr. Lilley could not get the mules to go for him, came near being thrown out and I got him to get a driver, a half breed Greek, one of their company named Thomas, and he proved to be a great help to us as he did all the little work that has to be done about the camp and all for his meals only.
+We started Mr. Lilley could not get the mules to go for him, came near being thrown out and I got him to get a driver, a half breed Creek, one of their company named Thomas, and he proved to be a great help to us as he did all the little work that has to be done about the camp and all for his meals only.

-The next day the snow began to melt, pretty soon the sun came out, and it got so that we could travel, and so they traveled on.
-One night when we camped one of the indians came to Mr. billey and asked him if he would not give him a few ears of corn as his wife was sick and wished some sofkee.
+The next day the snow began to melt pretty soon the san came out, and it got so that we could travel, and so they traveled on.

+One night when we camped one of the indians came to Mr. Lilley and asked him if he would not five him a few cars of corn as his wife was sick and wished some sofkee.
 We had bought some corn for the mules but the indians were furnished only with flour.
-So we gave him some corn and it was surprising to see how quickly they cut some sapplings into pestles and hollowed out a hole in a long log and pounded that corn.
+So we gave him some corn and it was surprising to see how quickly they cut some supplings into postles and hellowed out a hole in a long log and pounded that corn.
 Along in the evening here came a man with a bowl of sofkee.
 What sofkee was we did not know.
-They had no salt and it was the most tastless thing I thought I had ever tasted.
+They had no salt and it was the most tast less thing I thought I had ever tasted.
 But I put some salt in it and then I could eat it.
 They laughed at me for putting salt in the sofkee, of course there was no lye in it.